jazzband/django-pipeline/docs/using.rst

 Borsala
 -------

-Borsala is the social investment plaform.
+Borsala is the social investment platform.
 You can follow stock markets that are traded in Turkey: http://borsala.com

 Croisé dans le Métro